percula/planter_docs/content/en/docs/getting-started/overview.md

 #### Getting started

-Everything you need to know to get up and running with Planter
+Everything you need to know to get up-and-running with Planter

 #### Garden navigation

-How to navigate, edit, and share your gardens in Planter
+Navigate, edit, and share your gardens in Planter

 #### Add plants and varieties

-How to add plants to your garden and create custom plants and varieties
+Add plants to your garden and create custom plants and varieties

 #### Plant care